Fire Code Hazardous Materials (HazMat) Compliance

 Fire department units respond to a chemical incident on campus

-EH&S provides information, resources and tools to meet the requirements of the International Fire Code for proper storage, use and disposal of hazardous materials.
+Environmental Health & Safety (EH&S) provides information, resources and tools to meet the requirements of the International Fire Code for proper storage, use and disposal of hazardous materials.
 Hazardous materials generally refers to chemicals, compressed gases, and cryogenic fluids that present physical and health hazards.

 Labs, shops and other locations that use chemicals must comply with the hazardous materials provisions of the International Fire Code.
 This code limits quantities of certain chemicals based upon the physical and health hazards of the chemical, and establishes requirements for storage and use.